 The main source of support for many kinship carers comes from family, friends and community groups.
 However, we don’t know who this more informal support is available to, what role it plays and how this differs with factors like kinship carer and child age, child needs, religion, ethnicity and location.

-The research aims to understand this better and look at what support would be helpful for kinship carers.
+The research aimed to understand this better and look at what support would be helpful for kinship carers.

-Kinship will add questions to their national annual survey about social networks and how they help kinship carers to support their children.
+Kinship added questions to their national annual survey about social networks and how they help kinship carers to support their children.

-We will undertake in-depth social network mapping and interviews with kinship carers in Torbay, Walsall and Newcastle.
-We will train and support kinship carers as peer researchers to help us carry out data collection.
-We will also speak to children’s social care teams in the three areas to understand how kinship carer social networks are taken into account during assessments and could be strengthened in support plans.
+The research team undertook in-depth social network mapping and interviews with kinship carers in Torbay, Walsall and Newcastle.
+Kinship carers were trained as peer researchers to help us carry out data collection.
+We also spoke to children’s social care teams in the three areas to understand how kinship carer social networks are taken into account during assessments and could be strengthened in support plans.